adnfx2/formik-form/README.md

 #### Extras

-This form was created for a contest on freelance.com, if you're interested on adding more stuff to this form, please contact me at fx.adrian@gmail.com.
+If you're interested on adding more stuff to this form, please contact me at fx.adrian@gmail.com.